 When trying to create, rename, or restore a user in the Admin console, you might receive the error message "Username already exists."
-This is typically due to one of the following reasons:
+This typically occurs for one of the following reasons.

 To check for the existing username and remove the conflict:

 Type the name you're trying to create, rename, or restore in the search box at the top of the Admin console and click the Search icon.

 - Click on the name of the user or group that currently uses this name.